htkg/vk-helpers/README.md

 pip install -r requirements.txt
 ```

+## Mandatory Prerequisites

-Before executing the script make sure that you have downloaded your archive with comments and photos export enabled.
-You can request VK archive [here](https://vk.com/data_protection?section=rules&scroll_to_archive=1)
+1. Before executing the script make sure that you have downloaded your archive with comments and photos export enabled.
+You can request VK archive [here](https://vk.com/data_protection?section=rules&scroll_to_archive=1).
+2. If you are planning on removing comments, get access token [here](https://vkhost.github.io/).
+Recommended app to choice is VK Admin.

 ## Usage